Mastering ATS Resume Optimization: Secrets to Boost Your ATS Resume Score

 Reduced power consumption of H100 GPU chips by 25% compared to the initial designs

-As you can see, the ATS would completely miss the company (Nvidia) details.
+It would completely miss the company (Nvidia) details.

-Tables and Columns: High Impact
+3. Tables and Columns → High Impact

 Nvidia Successfully rolled out the first shipment worth $100M of H100